inaimathi/langnostic/drafts/android-poking.md

 in order to get an emulator up and running.
 It'll let _you_ do something different, both because your name is not `inaimathi` _and_ because I'm not entirely clear on how exactly the emulator `Pixel_3a_API_33_arm64-v8a` got installed.
 Yours might be different; check using `~/Library/Android/sdk/emulator/emulator -list-avds`, and possibly install one manually ... somehow?

-Next, in another terminal window so your emulator can keep running,
+Next, in another terminal window so your emulator can do

 ```
 npm i -g androidjs-builder